artistech-inc/blue-pipeline-web/README.md

 ## TODO

-- Save output from Elisa
+- Do something with the output from Elisa

 ## Future (possibly not in scope)